nhsx/SynthVAE/README.md

 Refer to [PyTorch documentation](https://pytorch.org/get-started/previous-versions/) under v1.9.0 for wheel linux & windows CUDA 11.1 for the pip install required.

 We use:
-- 'pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html'
+- `'pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html'`
-to get the gpu supported versions of PyTorch that we require.
+after using the pip install on requirements file in order to get the gpu supported versions of PyTorch that we require.

 Note that the model used is a simple MLP encoder/decoder and we are working with tabular data.
 Therefore the speed up provided by GPU is not that noticeable and it is easy to train using the CPU version for people without GPU support.